Comparing Cash Back vs. Points or Miles

 Travel card rewards miles vs. cash back

-Travel card rewards miles are often similar to cash back cards in that you can use your miles rewards or opt for cash back.
-With the Discover it® Miles travel card, your miles are worth 1 cent each.
-You can redeem miles for travel or cash.1
+Travel card rewards miles, which are often similar to cash back cards in that you can use your miles rewards or opt for cash back.
+With the Discover it® Miles travel card, you earn 1.5x Miles on every purchase.
+You can redeem Miles for travel or cash.1

 When is cash back better than other types of rewards?